Feb 1st, 2022

 - Taxpayers who are beneficiaries of the composition scheme cannot enjoy ITC.

 - A bank or any non-banking financial institution can claim ITC proportionate credit or 50% of the eligible tax credit.

 - Your GSTR-3 return must match with your supplier’s GSTR-3 return for you to claim ITC, as any mismatch due to duplication or excess input declaration on the part of the recipient, then the excess input will be considered as output liability for the recipient, which shall be paid with interest.
-To ensure accuracy in your invoice or carry out sales and purchase reconciliation, consider utilising online accounting software.
+To ensure accuracy in your invoice or carry out sales and purchase reconciliation, consider utilizing online accounting software.

-- For newly registered taxpayers, those that changed from composition dealers to normal dealers and from exempt to taxable supplies, they cannot avail ITC after one year of the date of issuance of tax invoice relating to such supply.
+- For newly registered taxpayers, those that changed from composition dealers to normal dealers and from exempt to taxable supplies, they cannot avail of ITC after one year of the date of issuance of tax invoice relating to such supply.

 You must know that to claim your ITC, the input tax must be paid through the Electronic Cash/Credit Ledger.
 Therefore, you can credit your ITC in your electronic credit ledger and utilize it later.